We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 It used to be that you had to see a dermatologist for laser hair removal.
 While our experts still recommend seeing a professional, you might consider advanced at-home laser hair removal devices you can use at your own convenience.

-We reviewed 10 of these devices based on their safety, efficacy, and cost.
+We reviewed seven of these devices based on their safety, efficacy, and price.
 While only two are true laser hair removal devices, the rest are IPL devices that work in a similar way.

 Pros: People say it really works.